MultiPoolMiner/MultiPoolMiner/README.txt

 -PricePenaltyFactor
 	Default factor with which MPM multiplies the prices reported by ALL pools.
 The default value is 1 (valid range is from 0.1 to 1.0).
 	E.g. If you feel that the general profit estimations as reported by MPM are too high, e.g. %20, then set '-PricePenaltyFactor' to 0.8.
-	This is also settable per pool - see advanced configuration below.
+	This is also settable per pool (see advanced configuration below).
 The value set on the pool level will override this general setting.

 -ProfitabilityThreshold = 0
 	Minimum profit (in $Currency[0]) that must be made otherwise all mining will stop, set to 0 to allow mining even when making losses.
 Allowed values: 0.0 - 999, default is 0